CINPLA/exdir/README.md

 representation in the format, but is used indirectly.
 It is however explicitly stored in the file system.

-The above structure shows that the `example.exp` file is simply a folder in the file system, but when read by an EXP parser, it appears as a `File`.
+The above structure shows that the `example.eds` file is simply a folder in the file system, but when read by an EDS parser, it appears as a `File`.
 The `File` is the root object of any structure.
 The metadata of the `File` stored in a file named meta.yml.

 Below the file, multiple objects may appear, among them `Dataset`s and `Group`s.
 Both `Dataset`s and `Group`s are stored as folders in the file system.
 Both have their metadata stored in files named meta.yml.
-These are not visible as files within the EXP format, but appear simply as the metadata for the `Dataset`s and `Group`s.
+These are not visible as files within the EDS format, but appear simply as the metadata for the `Dataset`s and `Group`s.

 The data within a dataset is stored in a file named data.npy (1D or 2D) or